01618830666

 Himalayan balsam (Impatiens glandulifera) is considered an invasive plant species in the United Kingdom.

-It is native to the western Himalayas but has become widespread in many parts of the UK.
-Due to its ability to outcompete native plant species for light, nutrients, and space.
+It is native to the western Himalayas but has become widespread in many parts of the UK due to its ability to outcompete native plant species for light, nutrients, and space.
 It is often considered a problem due to its negative impact on biodiversity and the displacement of native flora.

 The plant spreads primarily through the production and dispersal of its seeds.

-Japanese knotweed (Fallopia japonica) is also a highly invasive plant species that can spread rapidly in the UK.
+Japanese knotweed (Fallopia japonica) is a highly invasive plant species that can spread rapidly in the UK.

 The plant can spread in several ways, including: